louiellywton/GoPher/README.md

 go test ./... -race -cover
 ```

-## License

-MIT License - see LICENSE file for details.

 ## Contributing

 Contributions are welcome!
-Please read the contributing guidelines and submit pull requests for any improvements.
+Please submit pull requests for any improvements.
+Contributing guidelines will be added as the project develops.